QCoDeS/MQML-scripts/README.md

 # MQML-scripts
-Measurement scripts and code from Lyngby
+Measurement and analysis protocols for the Microsoft Quantum Materials Lyngby lab